betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 ## Introduction

-The purpose of a magnetometer is to return the 'heading' of the quad, meaning the direction the nose of the quad is pointing in.
-More precisely, we want the angle in degrees between the nose of the quad and "true North".
-When set up correctly, the returned value should, for example, be 90 degrees when the nose of the quad is pointing due East, 180 degrees when pointing due South, etc.
+A magnetometer is a 3D electronic compass, returning magnetic field strength in 3 orthogonal axes.
+Magnetometer data is used to estimate the 'heading' of the quad, meaning the angle in degrees between the nose of the quad and "true North".
+When set up correctly, the returned value should, for example, be 90° when the nose of the quad is pointing due East, 180° when pointing due South, etc.

-Mag information is essential for position hold, which we intend to support, and improves behaviour in GPS Rescue.
+Mag information improves behaviour in GPS Rescue during the climb and descend phases, where wind and drift can confuse a GPS-only heading.
+It essential for accurate position hold, which we will support later.

-GPS Rescue will have improved heading control if reliable, accurate Mag information is available, especially during ascents and descents on windy days.
+The Mag heading is shown numerically in Configurator on the main Setup screen, in the GPS tab, and graphically over the Map in the GPS tab.

 ## Summary